Maven-Asset-Management-Insights/content/_posts/2026-02-10-maximo-failure-coding-issues.md

 ## Where Consistency Can Improve

-In many environments, small variations in how failure codes are used can reduce their effectiveness over time.
+In many environments, small variations in how [failure codes](https://maven-asset-management-insights.github.io/content/glossary/#failure-code) are used can reduce their effectiveness over time.

 Common opportunities include:

 ### Making Usage Consistent

 Ensuring that failure coding is part of standard work order completion helps create more complete data.
+This is closely tied to [work order closeout quality](https://maven-asset-management-insights.github.io/content/glossary/#work-order-closeout-quality) — when closeout fields are skipped or left vague, the failure record loses its value.

 ### Aligning Codes with Real Work

-Codes are most effective when they reflect how failures actually occur in the field.
+Codes are most effective when they reflect how [failure modes](https://maven-asset-management-insights.github.io/content/glossary/#failure-mode) actually occur in the field.
+A mismatch between how failures happen and how they are recorded is one of the most common sources of [failure data quality](https://maven-asset-management-insights.github.io/content/glossary/#failure-data-quality) problems.

 ### Creating Shared Understanding

 When teams apply codes consistently, data becomes more reliable across sites and functions.
+This is the foundation of [data consistency](https://maven-asset-management-insights.github.io/content/glossary/#data-consistency) — a prerequisite for any meaningful trend analysis.

 ---